snowdriftcoop/snowdrift/README.md

 messages when the below fails for want of them - if you make a list, please update this and send a pull request!)

-*note: there have been some errors reported with older versions of ghc and the haskell-platform* At this time, we are using GHC 7.6.3 and Haskell Platform 2013.2.0.0 — both are included in the latest Ubuntu, but there are [instructions for building updated GHC on older Ubuntu systems](https://gist.github.com/Dexyne/5791465).
-We have tested this as working with Ubuntu 12.04 LTS.
-These instructions or similar should work for other systems as well, but see <http://www.haskell.org/platform/> for more general info for all systems.
+   *note: there have been some errors reported with older versions of ghc and the haskell-platform* At this time, we are using GHC 7.6.3 and Haskell Platform 2013.2.0.0 — both are included in the latest Ubuntu, but there are [instructions for building updated GHC on older Ubuntu-based systems](https://gist.github.com/Dexyne/5791465).
+We tested this with Ubuntu 12.04 LTS and it should work on derivatives as well (such as the fully-FLO Trisquel 6).
+These instructions or similar should work for other systems as well, but see <http://www.haskell.org/platform/> for more general info.

 Update cabal's package list: